catyphram/redis_key_overview/README.md

 ## Config.json

 You can override the default options in the config.json file.
+You find an example of the config.json with all option in the project root (`config_sample.json`).
 The config.json needs to be the same structure as the default object below:

 ```
 {